Turkey Tayac: Rise to leadership

-In 1911, in an article on the Piscataway tribe, the Catholic Encyclopedia noted that the few contemporary people who claimed to be Piscataway were "negro mongrels".
-This was an indication of how prominently the society used race to define identity; under racial segregation and application of the "one-drop rule", the states defined being of African descent as overriding other ancestry in the binary system.

-Turkey Tayac was a notable figure in the early and mid-20th century cultural revitalization movements among remnant Southeastern Native American communities, including the Lumbee, Nanticoke, and Powhatan Indians of the Atlantic coastal plain.
+Turkey Tayac was a notable figure in the early and mid-20th century Native American cultural revitalization movements among mixed-race Southeastern communities along the Atlantic coastal plain, including the Lumbee, the Delaware Moors, and Powhatan Renape Nation.
 Their efforts were curtailed by the Great Depression and World War II.

-Following the passage of the federal Indian Reorganization Act, many federally recognized tribes have established blood quantum laws and other requirements for membership.
-They frequently relate to proving direct descent from individuals identified as Native in certain official records.

 Turkey Tayac started using a new name as he organized a movement for Native American peoples that privileged self-ascriptive forms of identification.
-In one of their projects in the 1960s, the Piscataway issued identification cards to Native Americans, rather than have tribes apply to and rely on state and federal bureaucracies to issue them on their behalf.
+In one of their projects in the 1960s, the Piscataway Indian Nation issued identification cards to group members, as they did not have state and federal identification cards.